liyih/CoreNet/README.md

 # CoreNet
-The official implementation of CoreNet
+The official implementation of CoreNet.
+Code will be released after accepted.